drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L05/slides.md

 ## Incompatible Data in OLAP Systems

-Fortunately, OLAP systems often require data to be in a structured and consistent format (e.g. columns are usually type-specific).
+Fortunately, OLAP systems often require data to be in a structured and consistent format (i.e. columns are usually type-specific).
 This means that you can often avoid many of the common data issues that arise in other types of data analysis.
-However, you may still encounter some issues, such as:

-- Different date formats
-- Different time zones
-- Different character encodings

-These issues can be handled using standard libraries **before** loading the data into the OLAP system.
+However, you may still encounter **any** of the issues described in the previous tables.
+For example, just requiring a float value in your column does not mean that the data will be the correct precision.
+Datetime columns don't usually enforce timezones.

 <!--s-->